bigoshunane/Supervised-Machine-Learning-HM-14/README.md

      .
 Training Score: 1.0
      .
 Testing Score:  0.6193109315185028

 From the scores above, the Random Forest Classifier won't be very efficient in predicting the Credit Risks.
-The differences between the scores on the scaled and unscaled data are almost identical (The difference is negligible).
+The differences between the scores on the scaled and unscaled data are almost identical; hence, the difference is negligible.

 # Logistic Regression Model
 For the unscaled data, the scores for the Logistic Regression: